 Memory.
 Participants responded "yes" or "no" to each ad during the recognition memory test.
-A "yes" to a banner that did appear in the experiment is a hit and to a banner that did not appear is a false alarm.
+A "yes" to a banner that did appear in the experiment is a hit.
+A "yes" to a banner that did not appear is a false alarm.
 The number of "no" responses to banners that did appear (misses) and that did not (correct rejections) can be derived from the number of hits and false alarms.

 The hit and false alarm rates are used to assess the participants' memory for the banners.
 Overall, memory for the banner ads was poor, with a hit rate of only 20.1% and a corresponding false alarm rate of 20.2%.
 Perfect performance would have been 100% and 0%, respectively.
-The hit rates did not differ by precue condition (exact = 20.0%, semantic = 20.2%), $\chi^2(1, N = 24) = .008$ , p = .94.
+The hit rates did not differ by precue condition (exact = 20.0%, semantic = 20.2%), $[X^2(1, N = 24) = .008, p = .94]$.
 Though the increased mental workload of the semantic precue search task greatly increased visual search time, it did not affect memory for the banner ads.

-Though recognition memory for the banners was low overall, signal detection theory can be used to show that recognition memory was better for the static banners.
+Though recognition memory for the banners was low overall, Signal Detection Theory can be used to show that recognition memory was better for the static banners.
 The hit and false alarm rates were transformed into a single measure of memory strength known as d' [Green and Swets 1966].
 A positive, non-zero d' value is an indication of memory strength, controlling for guessing behavior and decision strategies that participants might adopt.
-One-group t tests showed that the d' value for the static banners (M = 0.67) is significantly higher than zero, t(23) = 2.66, p = .01, while the d' for the animated banners (M = -.07) is not, t(23) = -0.3, p = .77.
-A paired t test further revealed that the d' score for the static banners is significantly higher than for the animated banners, t(23) = 2.14, p = .04.
+One group t-tests showed that the d' value for the static banners (M = 667) is significantly higher than zero, t(23) = 2.66, p = .01, while the d' for the animated banners (M = -.07) is not, t(23) = -0.3, p = .77.
+A paired t-test further revealed that the d' score for the static banners is significantly higher than for the animated banners, t(23) = 2.14, p = .04.
 This shows that when we correct for their guessing strategies, the participants have significantly worse memory for the animated banners than for the static.

-Memory for banner ads was examined as a function of the location of the ad on the screen.
+One final round of analyses on the memory for banner ads concerns their screen location.
 For each search trial, one ad was placed in the same location at the top of the screen, between the precue and the topmost headlines.
 The second ad was randomly placed in one of the six rows of the headline search area, spanning both columns.
+By p < .05 p < .001.

-By combining the hit-rate data across all 24 subjects we are able to determine that screen location affected the recognition memory for these banners.
-Overall, there was a trend for the top banner to be better remembered, $\chi^2(1, N = 24) = 2.83, p = .09$ .
-Breaking the data down by banner types indicated that the top ad was remembered significantly better than the randomly-placed ad for the static banners (p = .01), but not for the animated banners (p = .82).
-Note that the d' analysis is not used here because too many participants had hit and false alarm rates of 0 in this combination of factors, thus making d'undefined.
+Table III.
+Correlation Between Number of Items Viewed and Search Time combining the hit rate data across all 24 subjects we are able to determine that screen location affected the recognition memory for these banners.
+Overall, there was a trend for the top banner to be better remembered $[X^2(1, N = 24) = 2.83, p = .09]$.
+Breaking the data down further by banner types indicated that the top ad was remembered significantly better than the randomly-placed ad for the static banners (p = .01), but not for the animated banners (p = .82).
+Note that the d' analysis is not used here because too many participants had hit and false alarm rates of 0 in this combination of factors, thus making d' undefined.